 It is generally agreed that the term magic realism originated with German art critic Franz Roh in his work Nach-Expressionismus Magischer Realismus Probleme der neusten Europäische Malerei.
 The term gradually entered literary studies enjoying a brief and somewhat obscure stint in German/Austrian and Flemish literature (D'Haen: 192) before making a lengthier stop in the field of Latin American literary studies.
 The 1950s and 1960s in Latin American literature saw the emergence of the so-called 'boom' period.
 Among the 'boom' writers were Alejo Carpentier, Carlos Fuentes and Gabriel García Márquez.
 These writers were united in their determination to find a Latin American mode of expression rather than look to Europe for readily available literary influences.
-Soon there was a flurry of texts labelled 'magical realist' emerging from Latin America.
-In his chapter on magical realism in his work Concepts of Realism, Luc Herman observes: Magic Realism is a literary mode that has received a variety of (overlapping) definitions.
+Soon there was a flurry of texts labelled 'magical realist' emerging from Latin American literary mode that has received a variety of (overlapping) definitions.
 Due to the boom of Latin American fiction in the 1960s, for which the formulation was used as a cover term, it has become so popular as a marketing label that it has turned into a problematic or even dangerous critical tool.
 (Herman: 122)